 The Scheidel Foundation was seeded from our Founder’s generous spirit.
 We carry on this legacy through grants, scholarships, and activities that inspire and support positive social change.

-Inspired by Mr. and Mrs. Scheidels’ generosity, life experiences, and love of family, the Scheidel Foundation invests in initiatives that promote college success for individuals from low resource backgrounds and advance the field of integrative cancer care.
-Scheidel family members play an active role in the Foundation through involvement in its operations and decision-making, and through its discretionary grant program.
+Inspired by Mr. and Mrs. Scheidel’s generosity, life experiences, and love of family, the Scheidel Foundation invests in initiatives that promote college success for individuals from low resource backgrounds and advance the field of integrative cancer care.
+The foundation also promotes the broader spirit of philanthropy and service among the Scheidel family, whose members are encouraged to explore their philanthropic interests through discretionary grants, and through providing leadership to the foundation.

 - Engaged Philanthropy: We pride ourselves on informed grantmaking and the cultivation of long-term relationships with our beneficiaries.